mingjiew97/VerificationCodeRecognition/readme.md

-Giving Credit to the origional project https://github.com/hellokuls/cnnyzm
+Giving Credit to the demo project that I look into https://github.com/hellokuls/cnnyzm